Dalian Liaoning, China Travel Guide

 Responsible travel practices have a positive impact on the environment and local communities.

 Reduce your plastic consumption.
-Bring a refillable bottle and not disposable bag to cut down on garbage.
+Bring a refillable bottle and refillable bag to cut down on garbage.

-The concept of certified "eco-friendly" accommodations or tour companies is emerging in China.
+The concept of certified "eco-friendly" hotels or travel agencies is emerging inside China.

 Your purchases can support local artisans and ethical practices.